zhuonanhao/DDG_Tutorial_Website/docementations/dynamic_model.md

 \mathbf{q}_{n+1}(t_{k+1}) = \mathbf{q}_{n}(t_{k+1}) - \mathbb{J}_{n} \backslash \mathcal{E}_{n}.
 $$

-We will update the time step and move forward until the numerical error is smaller than tolerance,
+We will update the time step and move forward until the numerical error is smaller than the tolerance,

 $$
 || \mathcal{E}_{n}|| < \mathrm{tol}.